Uttarab04/todo-list-cli/README.md

 To-Do List Manager is a Python-based terminal application that helps users add, view, remove and  manage tasks.
 It uses lists and dictionaries to store task data, and performs file I/O to save and load tasks from a text file.
 The application supports adding task titles and descriptions, viewing tasks, and removing tasks by number.
 Error handling is built in to manage file-related issues and user input mistakes.
 This project helped reinforce Python fundamentals including control structures, functions, file operations, and data structures, while introducing clean coding practices and user interaction in a CLI environment.

+# Acknowledgements

+Built as part of the Code Core Global Python Developer Internship

 # CLI To-Do List Manager (Python)

 This is a simple terminal-based To-Do List Manager built using Python.
 It allows users to manage their daily tasks by adding, viewing, marking as done, and removing tasks.